 Activities will be measured by the number of investigations conducted.
-For FFY 2019, the target is 60 Compliance Investigations each year.
+The target goal is 45 Compliance Investigations each year.
 This number is based on the extra time dedicated to properly conduct Compliance Investigations, Record Consolidation Orders, Voluntary Record Consolidations, and when necessary, Enforcement Cases.
 These activities are tracked through MCMIS and will be reported quarterly to FMCSA.